 An eligible person who is not a Canadian citizen or a permanent resident of Canada and who applies for a SIN will get a SIN beginning with the number "9".

-You should be able to show that you made a reasonable effort to get it.
+If an employee does not give you his or her SIN, you must be able to show that you made a reasonable effort to get it.

 An example of a reasonable effort would be if, after asking your employee for his SIN many times, you decide to contact him in writing to request his SIN.
 Make note of the dates you asked for the SIN verbally, and keep copies of any written requests.